Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/shader-editor-panel/material.md

 </div>

 ### Create Material
 Clicking this button creates a new material on the selected object using the defined preset.
+Refer to the [*&nbsp;*{: .fa .fa-map}Material Creation Tutorial]() for more details.
 <br><br/>
 <p style="text-align:right">[*&nbsp;*{: .fa .fa-database} Back to SEUT Reference](../seut.html){: .btn .btn-blue}</p>